gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 .. container:: hatnote

-    Free energy solvation calculation of a graphene-like molecule
+    Calculating the free energy of solvation of a graphene-like molecule

 .. figure:: ../figures/level3/solvation-energy/video-HBC-light-2.webp
     :alt: HBC (graphene-like) molecule in water